John J. Pershing: Spanish– and Philippine–American wars

 When the Philippine–American War began, Pershing reported to Manila on August 17, 1899, was assigned to the Department of Mindanao and Jolo, and commanded efforts to suppress the Filipino Insurrection.
 On November 27, 1900, Pershing was appointed adjutant general of his department and served in this posting until March 1, 1901.
-He was cited for bravery for actions on the Cagayan River while attempting to destroy a Philippine stronghold at Macajambo.
+He was cited for bravery for actions on the Cagayan River while attempting to destroy a Philippine stronghold at Macajambos (or Macahambus).

 Pershing wrote in his autobiography that "The bodies [of some Moro outlaws] were publicly buried in the same grave with a dead pig."
 This treatment was used against captured juramentado so that the superstitious Moro would believe they would be going to hell.
 Pershing added that "it was not pleasant [for the Army] to have to take such measures".
 Historians do not believe that Pershing was directly involved with such incidents, or that he personally gave such orders to his subordinates.
 Letters and memoirs from soldiers describing events similar to this do not have credible evidence of Pershing having been personally involved.
+Military historian B.H.
+Liddell Hart wrote that, on the contrary, Pershing's conduct toward the Moros was notable for its "unexpected sympathy," and for the fact that, because of Pershing's conscious effort to interact with and understand them, "he could negotiate with the Moros without the intervention of an interpreter."

-On June 30, 1901, Pershing was honorably discharged from the Volunteers and he reverted to the rank of captain in the Regular Army to which he had been promoted on February 2, 1901.
+On June 30, 1901, Pershing was honorably discharged from the Volunteers and he reverted to the rank of captain in the Regular Army, to which he had been promoted on February 2, 1901.
 He served with the 1st Cavalry Regiment in the Philippines.
 He later was assigned to the 15th Cavalry Regiment, serving as an intelligence officer and participating in actions against the Moros.
 He was cited for bravery at Lake Lanao.
-In June 1901, he served as Commander of Camp Vicars in Lanao, Philippines, after the previous camp commander had been promoted to brigadier general.
+In June 1901, he served as commander of Camp Vicars in Lanao, Philippines, after the previous camp commander was promoted to brigadier general.